yyang-pplus/yyang-pplus.github.io/_posts/2020-06-10-user-defined-output-stream-buffers.md

 Note the `-1` when calling `setp()` in the constructor, that is because, when `overflow()` gets called, it not only flushes the current content of the buffer, but also the given character.
 Thus, it is pretty convenient to leave at least one space for this character, so that, it can also be stored in the buffer and the whole buffer can then be written to the output channel with just one system call.

 Also note, the `write()` POSIX API used in `flushBuffer()`, returns the number of bytes written on success.
 It is not uncommon for `write()` to transfer fewer than the requested number of bytes, especially for socket or pipe.
 Normally, when a partial write happens, the caller should make another `write()` call to transfer the remaining bytes.
-However, here, to keep things simple, we just treat all partial writes as errors.
+However, here, to keep things simple, I just treat all partial writes as errors.

-We override the virtual function `sync()`, as well.
+I override the virtual function `sync()`, as well.
 For output streams, this function is responsible for flushing the buffer.
 For the unbuffered versions of the stream buffer, overriding this function is not necessary, because there is no buffer to be flushed. `sync()` is also called by the destructor to ensure that buffer gets flushed when the stream buffer is destroyed.[<sup>\[1\]</sup>](#references) `sync()` returns 0 on success, -1 otherwise.
 The base class version of this function has no effect, and returns 0.[<sup>\[3\]</sup>](#references)

 Although, not implemented in our `HexOutBuf`, the virtual functions `seekoff()` and `seekpos()` may be overridden to allow manipulation of the write position if such operations are also honored by the underlying I/O devices.
 The base class version of these functions have no effect.